mbialoru/timebox/docs/style_guide.md

 * Use upper case letters as word separators, lower case for the rest of the word in the class name.

-* The first character in the class name must be upper case.
+* The first character in the class name must be upper case, PascalCase style.

 * No underscores (‘_’) are permitted in the class name.

 * The private attribute name in class should be prepended with the characters ‘m_’.

+* In a class, place attributes after methods.
+Place static elements before non-static ones.
+Separate groups of methods or attributes, group by type.

+* Source files should contain only one #include clause.

+* Header files should separate include clauses grouping ones from standard library and external dependencies.
+Standard library should come first.

+* Angle brackets are used for not our own includes, quotes however are for our own files.

+* Try to include __only__ header files.

+* When declaring a method/function in header file do not strip the declaration of variable names.
+This is to help with IDE autosuggestion.

 * After prepending ‘m_’, rest of the name should be snake_case.